Last Updated on : 2025-05-29 06:38:53download

 Laser robot vacuums support three types of files:

-Thumbnail data and original high-definition (HD) images are AI object recognition capabilities.
+Thumbnail data and original high-definition (HD) images are AI-based object recognition capabilities.
 In order to use these capabilities, the robot vacuum needs to be equipped with a camera.
 You can choose whether to configure these capabilities according to your hardware conditions.

 ty_rvc_event_cb